Distribution-Free Model for Community Detection: The Distribution-Free Model

-Eq (\ref{DefinMM}) means that we only assume all elements of $A$ are independent random variables and $\mathbb{E}[A]=\rho ZPZ'$ without any prior knowledge on specific distribution of $A(i,j)$ for $i,j\in[n]$ since the distribution $\mathcal{F}$ can be arbitrary.
+Equation (\ref{DefinMM}) means that we only assume all elements of $A$ are independent random variables and $\mathbb{E}[A]=\rho ZPZ'$ without any prior knowledge on specific distribution of $A(i,j)$ for $i,j\in[n]$ since the distribution $\mathcal{F}$ can be arbitrary.
 Call $\Omega$ population adjacency matrix in this paper.
-Now, we are ready to present our model. \begin{defin} Call model (\ref{DefinSC})-(\ref{DefinMM}) the Distribution-Free Models (DFM), and denote it by $DFM_{n}(K_{0},K,P,Z,\rho)$. \end{defin} In the naming of our model DFM, the term ``Distribution-Free'' comes from the fact that $\mathcal{F}$ can be arbitrary distribution as long as $A(i,j)$ is a random variable generated from $\mathcal{F}$ with expectation $\Omega(i,j)$.
-Due to the arbitrariness of $\mathcal{F}$, examples of some classical distributions such as Bernoulli, Normal, Binomial, Poisson, Exponential and Gamma are discussed after Corollary \ref{corDFA}.
+Now, we are ready to present our model. \begin{Definition} Call model (\ref{DefinSC})-(\ref{DefinMM}) the Distribution-Free Model (DFM), and denote it by $DFM_{n}(K,P,Z,\rho,\mathcal{F})$. \end{Definition} In the naming of our model DFM, the term ``Distribution-Free'' comes from the fact that $\mathcal{F}$ can be arbitrary distribution as long as $A(i,j)$ is a random variable generated from $\mathcal{F}$ with expectation $\Omega(i,j)$.
+Due to the arbitrariness of $\mathcal{F}$, examples of some classical distributions such as Bernoulli, Normal, Binomial, Poisson, Exponential, and Uniform are discussed in Examples \ref{Bernoulli}-\ref{Uniform}.